 So, today was the epic continuation of painting walls with watercolors.
 Except not really since all that was left was a strip where the old tape had been.
 The worst part was that it was the evil black/brown glossy paint that specialized in repelling our watercolors.
 But it was then James to the rescue with a small can of actual paint!
-Paint-paint, not watercolors pretending to be paint.
-That made short work of the evil black strip, thankfully.
-All that was left after that was clean-up and the like.
-Afterwards, we packed up what we needed for the next leg of our journey: three nights on a boat.
-The boat’s pretty small, mind you, with nice but compact bunk-bed cabins and some sort of dishwashing hose from a sink pretending to be a shower, but there’s actual AC and working lights despite the small size.
+Paint-paint, not watercolors pretending to be painted.
+That made short work of the evil black strip, thankfully — all that was left after that was clean-up and the like.
+Afterward, we packed up what we needed for the next leg of our journey: three nights on a boat.
+The boat’s pretty small, mind you, with nice but compact bunk-bed cabins and some sort of dishwashing hose from a sink pretending to be a shower, but there are actual AC and working lights despite the small size.
 And the food is amazing.
 Maybe the street food has skewed my perception a bit, but our dinner was the best meal we’ve had since the Amazon.
-Give us re-fills on our juice and we’ll really be set.
-Some people got really seasick, and some only a little bit, so there’s that as well.P.S.
+Give us re-fills on our juice, and we’ll be set.
+Some people got seasick, and some only a little bit, so there’s that as well.P.S.
 Students also took an excursion into the interior of the island to visit a Giant Land Tortoise Sanctuary.